gnosisguild/mech/README.md

 #### Threshold ownership

-- [ERC20Mech.sol](contracts/ERC20Mech.sol): allow holders of a minimum balance of ERC-20 tokens to sign transactions on behalf of the Mech
 - [ERC1155Mech.sol](contracts/ERC1155Mech.sol): allow holders of a minimum balance of ERC-1155 tokens to sign transactions on behalf of the Mech

 #### Programmable ownership